Sunken lane: Syria

 In Syria, faint traces of hollow ways attest to a dense network of tracks or paths connecting Bronze Age sites with each other and with their cultivation zones in the fourth and third millennia BC, and thousands of kilometres of such routes have been surveyed.

 United Kingdom

 Sunken lanes are a characteristic feature of the landscape of southern England, especially in the chalk areas of the North and South Downs, and greensand areas such as the Weald.
 The Surrey Hills AONB has many sunken lanes.
 Seal Hollow Road in Sevenoaks is a fine example of a sunken lane in southern England.

 They are a particular feature of the West Country, in counties such as Dorset, and west Wales – areas unaffected by the land enclosures of mediaeval England.
-The English name holloway (hollow-way) derives from the Old English "hola weg", a sunken road.
+The English surname Holloway (hollow-way) derives from the Old English "hola weg", a sunken road.

 While many sunken lanes are now metalled, some are still unsurfaced green lanes, typically now designated as either bridleways or byways.

 A sunken road is a cross country equestrian obstacle.